-3.27 An application can be made to vary or remove a planning obligation at any time on the basis of a material alteration or change in circumstances since the application was originally determined, where this occurs, the applicant will need to pay the Council legal costs.
+3.7.1 An application can be made to vary or remove a planning obligation at any time on the basis of a material alteration or change in circumstances since the application was originally determined.
+Where this occurs, the applicant will need to pay the Council's legal costs.
 Where necessary, infrastructure providers will be notified and consulted.
-Ward Members and town and parish councils may be, where necessary.
-3.28 If the application was originally determined by the Planning Committee rather than being delegated to officers, the Planning Committee will usually determine the application to vary the obligation.
+Ward Members and town and parish councils may be notified and consulted, where necessary.

+3.7.2 If the application was originally determined by the Planning Committee rather than being delegated to officers, the Planning Committee will usually determine the application to vary the obligation.

-Monitoring of planning obligations
+3.8 Monitoring of planning obligations

-- 3.29 The Council's Planning Obligations Officer co-ordinates the monitoring of developments to ensure the planning obligations are met.
-Whether a planning obligation requires a developer to undertake some works on site (direct provision) or make a financial contribution to off-site infrastructure, it is important that there is confidence that each planning obligation is delivered. - 3.30 Monitoring and subsequent reporting will enable the local community to know the infrastructure needed to make development acceptable has been delivered.
-It is also important to be able to assure developers that the planning obligation/s they made are spent in accordance with the purposes contained within the S106 agreement. - 3.31 Invoices are issued by the Council at defined stages of development (known as trigger points) as stated in a S106 planning agreement.
-The Council will notify those HDC services with responsibility for delivery of the relevant infrastructure, when a planning obligation payment is received and will record the date by when the planning obligation/s has to be spent. - 3.32 Partner organisations for example, the Clinical Commissioning Group (C.C.G.) or Police, may be required to sign an indemnity agreement and ensure contributions are spent in accordance with the S106 Agreement.
-Annex 1 includes a draft indemnity agreement. - 3.33 The Councils S106 database provides a clear and transparent record of obligations required, paid and the use of the contributions in accord with the S106 Planning Agreement.
+3.8.1 The Council's Planning Obligations Officer co-ordinates the monitoring of developments to ensure the planning obligations are met.
+Whether a planning obligation requires a developer to undertake some works on site (direct provision) or make a financial contribution to off-site infrastructure, it is important that there is confidence that each planning obligation is delivered.

+3.8.2 Monitoring and subsequent reporting will enable the local community to know the infrastructure needed to make development acceptable has been delivered.
+It is also important to be able to assure developers that the planning obligation/s they made are spent in accordance with the purposes contained within the S106 agreement.

+3.8.3 Invoices are issued by the Council at defined stages of development (known as trigger points) as stated in a S106 planning agreement.
+The Council will notify those services with responsibility for delivery of the relevant infrastructure, when a planning obligation payment is received and will record the date by when the planning obligation/s has to be spent.

+3.8.4 Partner organisations for example, the Clinical Commissioning Group (C.C.G.) or Police, may be required to sign an indemnity agreement and ensure contributions are spent in accordance with the S106 Agreement.
+15 Annex 1 includes a draft indemnity agreement.

-Infrastructure Funding Statement
+3.9 Infrastructure Funding Statement

-3.34 A requirement of the CIL Regulations means Councils are required to produce an annual Infrastructure Funding Statement (IFS).
-This is a summary of financial contributions which the Council has secured through Section 106 agreements and any other infrastructure funding from new development.
+3.9.1 A requirement of the CIL Regulations means Councils are required to produce an annual Infrastructure Funding Statement (IFS).
+This is a summary of financial contributions which the Council has secured through Section 106 obligations and any other infrastructure funding from new development.
 It is published annually by 31st December and put on the Council's website.